 What Eats the Short-Term Premium on the House

-Airbnb fees and short-term rental tax do most of the damage on the cost side.
-Airbnb takes $7,901 a year off the top, and Washington's combined state and local lodging tax of 6.5% adds $3,313 more.
+Airbnb fees and short-term rental tax do most of the damage on costs.
+Airbnb takes about $7,900 a year off the top, and Washington's combined state and local lodging tax of 6.5% adds about $3,300 more.
 Together, those two cost lines alone wipe out a meaningful chunk of the gross premium that short-term commands over long-term.

-Insurance and maintenance also run materially higher on short-term: insurance moves from $2,958 to $4,458 because short-term carriers price in commercial-grade liability, and the maintenance figure of $13,052 folds in furnishing replacement on top of routine repairs.
-Utilities sit on the host's side for short-term but pass through to the tenant on long-term, adding another $2,676 a year to the short-term cost stack.
-Property tax of $8,094 hits both columns equally.
+Insurance and maintenance also run higher on short-term: insurance moves from about $3,000 to about $4,500 because short-term carriers price in commercial-grade liability, and the maintenance figure of about $13,000 folds in furnishing replacement on top of routine repairs.
+Utilities sit on the host's side for short-term but pass through to the tenant on long-term, adding another about $2,700 a year to the short-term cost stack.
+Property tax of about $8,100 hits both columns equally.

 2-Bed Apartment: Lower Entry Price, but HOA Changes the Math